AkinduH/Google---Gemini-Long-Context-Competition-Submission/README.md

 ---

+## Additional Resources

+- **Kaggle Submission**: Explore the code implementation on Kaggle [here](https://www.kaggle.com/code/akinduhiman/ai-for-seamless-travel-planning-recommendations).
+- **YouTube Preview Video**: Watch a project preview on YouTube [here](https://www.youtube.com/watch?v=jV-L7OuLF54).

+---

 ## Why This Matters
 This project aligns technology with tourism to enhance user experience and support Sri Lanka’s growth as a global travel destination.
 By making travel planning easier, faster, and more tailored, it not only meets traveler needs but also promotes Sri Lanka’s unique charm on the global stage.

 ---